kristinjinks/kristinjinks.com/src/content/publications/disturbance-connectivity-ecosystem-resilience.md

 url: 'https://www.nature.com/articles/s41598-021-80987-1'
 ---

-This research examines how different types of disturbances interact with connectivity to influence ecosystem resilience.
-The study provides important insights into the relationship between habitat connectivity and ecosystem responses to various disturbance regimes.
+In this research, we examine how different types of disturbances interact with habitat connectivity to influence ecosystem resilience across marine environments.
+Using experimental and observational approaches, we demonstrate that the relationship between connectivity and resilience is highly dependent on disturbance type, with pulse disturbances (e.g., storms) showing different connectivity-resilience relationships compared to press disturbances (e.g., chronic sedimentation).
+Our findings reveal that well-connected habitats can either enhance or reduce resilience depending on whether connectivity facilitates recovery or spreads disturbance effects, providing critical insights for adaptive ecosystem management under changing environmental conditions.

 **Citation count: 27**